fusterma/JUAS2022/docker.md

 During the course we will use Python3 in a Jupyter notebook and, mostly, the *numpy*, *matplotlib*, *pandas* and *cpymad* packages.

 ## Jupyter-notebooks
 Jupyter is a user-friendly environment to work with Python.
-You can find an overview on [here](https://jupyter.org/).
+You can find an overview [here](https://jupyter.org/).

 ## Working environment and Jupyter notebooks set-up
 We provide the following approaches to set-up the working environment for the MAD-X course: